feldim2425/feldim2425/README.md

 ## Tech trivia
-* I mainly use Ubuntu as my Main OS even for gaming (considering switching to Fedora)
+* I mainly use Fedora as my Main OS even for gaming (fromerly Ubuntu)
 * While I mostly use Linux I have experience with Windows Server 2016 & 2019 (from university)
 * I love to learn new programming languages even if I don't use them.
 Just wanna see whats out there.
+* Rust is currently my favorite programming language.